floodyberry/chacha-opt/README.md

 `cpu_select` returns a pointer to the first implementation that will run on the current CPU and passes the provided test.
 If no implementations passes, NULL is returned.

-`impls` is a pointer to an array of structs where each struct represents an optimized implementation with the first field being an `unsigned long` that holds the required cpu flags (see `cpu_specific_impl_t`).
-The structs must be ordered from most the optimized implementation to the least.
+`impls` is a pointer to an array of structs where each struct represents an optimized implementation with the first field being an `uint32_t` that holds the required cpu flags (see `cpu_specific_impl_t`), and the second being a pointer to an arbitrary string describing the implementation, e.g. "x86", "avx2-popcnt", etc. The structs must be ordered from most the optimized implementation to the least.

 `impl_size` is the size of each struct.